• Skip to primary navigation

 Admittedly, an electric food dehydrator does speed up the process.
 Although the oven, or an outdoor rack, or the dashboard could be a good place to start. or with a dehydrator.
 However, an electric dehydrator will give you better control and lower settings that result in tastier dried foods.

 I was leery of investing in an electric dehydrator because of the power usage in our off grid home.
 We depend on solar panels, batteries, and generators to provide power.
-And when we had our old system I was always checking the power usage of various appliances.
-Until one day Dan turned up with a simple five-tray electric dehydrator someone was getting rid of for $10.00.
+When we had our old system, I always checked the power usage of various appliances.
+Until one day, Dan turned up with a simple five-tray electric dehydrator someone was getting rid of for $10.00.

 We use the rose petals when wildcrafting to make various bath salts and pretty things.
 And the rosehips make great tea.